jkosciessa/datalad_cat_test/readme.md

 - *Note: The most recent conversion script is located in the developer branch: `git checkout stephan_dev`.*
 - *Note: The conversion script required `zsh` as a shell.*
+- *Note: When many file-level data are included, the conversion process may also be lengthy.*

 ### Set up a config file to specify metadata to be used to construct the catalog